-Thank you for feeding the animals, inspiring children, and supporting exhibits, education, teacher workshops, field trips, equipment, and research at the museum!
+Thank you for feeding our animals like Pete and for inspiring children.
+Your donation also supports exhibits, education, teacher workshops, field trips, equipment, and research at the museum!

 Your support will:

 - Enhance Mississippi’s image as a cultural leader, and